 Studio Bell National Music Centre

-Any music fan will appreciate the Canadian Music Hall of Fame located on the top floor of the National Music Centre, which is entirely dedicated to recognizing Canadian artists and icons who have made their mark in music.
-There are also frequent concerts held at Studio Bell, so keep an eye on their events page to see who and what acts are coming to town.
+Any music fan will appreciate the Canadian Music Hall of Fame, located on the top floor of the National Music Centre.
+This hall is entirely dedicated to recognizing Canadian artists and icons who have made their mark in music.
+Studio Bell also holds frequent concerts, so keep an eye on its events page to see who and what acts are coming to town.

 TELUS Spark